ofmla/2d_forward_memory_profiling/README.md

 ## FWI

 The first thing we want to say is that we perform the inversion test on inverse-crime data, i.e. we use the same numerical method for both generating the synthetic data and performing the inversion.
 However, once the inversion implementationn facilitates segy files reading, the inverse crime problem can be overcome.
 Just as in the previous case, it is also necessary to define some parameters in the YAML file (`config.yaml`).
-Clearly, the first step is to set the `forward` variable to false.
+Clearly, the first step is to set the `forward` variable to `false`.
 Because the inversion code was designed to allow you to run either LSRTM or FWI you need to specific which will be run.
 For FWI, set `fwi` to `true`, otherwise (i.e. LSRTM), set it to `false`.
 Define bounding box constraints on the solution `vmin` and `vmax`, and choose one of the available gradient-based methods in `sotb-wrapper` library.
 You also need to inform the depth (number of layers) which the gradient must not be updated `mute_depth`.
 An example of the inversion parameter settings for the FWI experiment using the Marmousi II synthetic data is given below.
 Here we use the Limited Broyden-Fletcher-Goldfarb-Shanno method `opt_method: 'LBFGS'`
 ``` yaml
 forward: false
 fwi: true